-5.9 Access to International Migration and Foreign Remittances
+4.9 Access to International Migration and Foreign Remittances

 Inflow of foreign remittances is the single most important informal safety net program in Bangladesh.
 It has been a major factor in helping Bangladesh to reduce poverty since the 1990s.
-According to Ministry of Expatriates Welfare and Overseas Employment 5.575 million Bangladeshi workers were working abroad as of June 2009 and every year around 0.5 million people are migrating with overseas employment.
-Remittance is now contributing 11.15% to the

-GDP which is 6 times higher than the ODA and 13 times higher than the FDI.
-Such growth of workers' remittances contributed to the well being of remittance receiving households.
-Since households having expatriate workers highly concentrated in some areas of the country relative to others, the exclude or marginally included regions have gained little from inward foreign remittances of the country.
-(Table -13).
-Chittagong and Dhaka divisions dominate the share of expatriate workers; around 78 percent of total expatriate workers belong to these two divisions.
-In terms of total population Chittagong division has the highest proportion of its population working abroad (7.7%) followed by Sylhet division (4.28%), both surpassing Dhaka division (4.04%).
-On the other hand, less than 1 % of Rangpur division's and little less than 1.5 % of Khulna division's population are working abroad.
-Barisal does better, but still lags behind the more prosperous eastern divisions.
+According to the Ministry of Expatriates Welfare and Overseas Employment, 5.575 million Bangladeshi workers were working abroad as of June 2009, and every year around 0.5 million people are migrating with overseas employment.
+Remittance is now contributing 11.15% to the GDP, which is 6 times higher than the ODA and 13 times higher than the FDI.
+Such growth of workers' remittances contributed to the well-being of remittance receiving households.
+Since households having expatriate workers are highly concentrated in certain areas of the country relative to others, the excluded or marginally included regions have gained little from inward foreign remittances of the country.
+Chittagong and Dhaka divisions dominate the share of expatriate remittances (Table 13).